 “Contributing towards OrthoLive’s launch into telehealth has been so satisfying – I know that my efforts help people like myself connect with the very best (board certified) providers in a responsive, caring and cost-efficient environment.
 The physicians, themselves, will be the first to tell you that OrthoLive doesn’t replace traditional healthcare; but rather, it enhances care and makes it far more affordable for both the provider and the patient.
 Working with OrthoLive has given me an opportunity to envision healthcare as it ought to be.”

-Mary Beth McNeil, Secretary and researcher for OrthoLive, currently lives in Tampa, FL.
+Mary Beth McNeil, Executive Assistant and researcher for OrthoLive, currently lives in Tampa, FL.
 Mary Beth is passionate about learning – ‘even outside of her comfort zones’ and about making a difference through relationships, not merely through business roles.
 Recently, Mary Beth added the study of Health Information Management to her resume.
 She is a mother, wife and grandmother of four, an entrepreneur with businesses in different realms – Accounting, Topiary and Travel.
 “I think I’ve done well in these areas because I am detail oriented, and because I tune in to what people need and hope to accomplish.
 Connecting with people and being challenged to think outside of the box is risky but certainly a lot more fun.”

 McNeil’s clients, other than OrthoLive, include “The White House”, Busch Gardens, the movie, Edward Scissorshand, SeaWorld.